omreps/esp32dash/README.md

 It does this by using the Google charts.
 This code is made for the ESP32 and use the [arduino-core](https://github.com/espressif/arduino-esp32).

 # Hardware
-- ESP32-board, for example NodeMCU or other
+- ESP32-board, for example NodeMCU or other one

 # External libraries
 - [bbx10/WebServer_tng](https://github.com/bbx10/WebServer_tng)